Anucha Browne Sanders

 Anucha Browne is an American former women's basketball player and a former executive for the New York Knicks team of the NBA.
-She is also known for winning a sexual harassment lawsuit that she filed against former New York Knicks general manager Isiah Thomas and Madison Square Garden.
+She is also known for winning a sexual harassment lawsuit that she filed against the former New York Knicks general manager Isiah Thomas and Madison Square Garden.

 Playing career

 In 1982, Browne enrolled at Northwestern, where she was a star on the school's women's basketball team.
 Sanders was selected to the all-Big Ten team three times, and was named Big Ten Player of the Year twice; she also holds the all-time conference records for scoring (2,307 points) and rebounds (951), and in 1985 led all Division I women's basketball players nationwide in scoring average with 30.5 points per game.
 According to an article published by Northwestern University, Sanders may be "pound for pound, one of the most accomplished athletes in the school's history".

 Browne graduated from Northwestern in 1985 with a degree in communications, and was selected to the school's athletic Hall of Fame in 1993.
 She later would complete a master's degree in Marketing Communication at Florida State University.

 After graduation, Browne continued to participate in organized basketball to some extent.
 She was briefly on the United States Women's National team, and participated in several organized exhibition tournaments.
 However, an attempt at a pro career in the WNBA (which did not start operations for more than a decade after her graduation) did not pan out; she applied for that league's draft and was not selected.